 3. Raw Oats

 Fruit is one of the easiest healthy snacks to bring along a flight.
 Opt for whole fruit instead of cut fruit which needs to be refrigerated and will brown quicker.
 Try packing a banana or an apple.
 You can top either with some some nut butter from an individual nut butter package for some added healthy fat.
 Another option is packing frozen fruit.
-I like packing frozen grapes in baggies and using them as an ice pack for packed perishable foods, such as a salad.
+I like packing frozen grapes in ziploc bags and using them as an ice pack for packed perishable foods, such as a salad.
 It helps keep the salad cool and also makes a great snack for later!
 Check my Instagram highlight ‘Healthy Travel Tips’ at @wellbymel_ for more details on this.

 5. Hard-Boiled Eggs